chambln/pandoc-rss/README.md

 ### Example

 Here’s one way to use this tool.
-Let’s say you have two Markdown files and the the top and bottom of your RSS XML file:
+Let’s say you have two Markdown files and the top and bottom of your RSS XML file:

     $ ls
     1960-08-12-green-eggs-and-ham.md